10. The Sandwich and the Bishop

 “So you capitulate,” I shrugged, “out of fear.”

 “Out of practicality,” Betty pounded the table.
-“I don’t know what this is, and I know you well enough after all these years to understand that you’re not going to tell me.
+“I don’t know what this is!
+You nearly murdered your cousin… you won’t let the dogs or the cat out of the bunker… there’s a madness in your eyes… and I know you well enough after all these years to understand that you’re not going to tell me.
 And since you’re not going to tell me, shut the fuck up and behave like a human being.
 I’m going to fire up the generator and turn on the water heater.
 Have a drink, take a bath, and then get a nap.
 I’m going to check on our son and talk to him about what he just saw.”

 “Liam was watching,” I sighed.

 “The whole fucking neighborhood was watching, Jack!
 Your son was watching.
-The dogs… Your wife… I was watching, Jack,” she wept, “and for the first time in my life, I was afraid of you.”
+I was watching,” she wept, “and for the first time in my life, I was afraid of you.”

 I looked into her eyes.